osm2pgsql-dev/osm2pgsql-website/_manual/09-expire.md

   expired.
 * For line geometries (linestring or multilinestring) all tiles intersected by the line are marked as expired.
-* For (multi)polygons all tiles in the bounding box are marked as expired.
-  If the (multi)polygon is too large, only the boundary of the (multi)polygon is expired as described for line geometries above. "too large" in this case means with a bounding box of greater width or height (in meters) than what's set with the `--expire-bbox-size` option (default is 20000).
+* For (multi)polygons there are several expire modes: In `full-area` mode all tiles in the bounding box of the polygon are marked as expired.
+In `boundary-only` mode only the lines along the boundary of the polygon are expired.
+In `hybrid` mode either can happen depending on the area of the polygon.
+Polygons with an area larger than `full_area_limit` are expired as if `bundary-only` is set, smaller areas in `full-area` mode.
+When using the *flex* output, you can set the `mode` and `full_area_limit` as needed for each geometry column.
+For the *pgsql* output the expire output always works in `hybrid` mode, use the `--expire-bbox-size` option to set the `full_area_limit` (default is 20000).

 In each case neighboring tiles might also be marked as expired if the feature is within a buffer of the tile boundary.
 This is so that larger icons, thick lines, labels etc. which are rendered just at a tile boundary which "overflow" into the next tile are handled correctly.
-Currently that buffer is set at 10% of the tile size, it is not possible to change it.
+By default that buffer is set at 10% of the tile size, in the *flex* output it is possible to change it using the `buffer` setting.

-### The Expire File

-The list of tiles to be expired is written to a file.
-The name is specified with the `-o, --expire-output=FILENAME` option, it defaults to `dirty_tiles` in the current directory.

-The generated expire file is a text file that contains one tile descriptor per line in the format `ZOOM/X/Y`.
-Tiles appear only once in the file even if multiple geometry changes are affecting the same tile.

-If you set the `-e, --expire-tiles` option to a single zoom level, for instance `--expire-tiles=12` then all tiles in the expire tile have that zoom level.
-If you set the option to a range of zoom levels, for instance `-e 10-14`, the file contains the tiles in all those zoom levels.

-Memory requirements for osm2pgsql rise with the maximum zoom level used and the number of changes processed.
-This is usually no problem for zoom level 12 or 14 tiles, but might be an issue if you expire on zoom level 18 and have lots of changes to process.
-{:.note}
+### Command Line Options

+These are the command line options to configure expiry.
+Use them with the *pgsql* or *flex* output.

+*Version >= 1.9.0*{:.version} When using the *flex* output it is recommended you switch to the new way of defining the expire output explained in [Defining and Using Expire Outputs](#defining-and-using-expire-outputs).

 {% include_relative options/expire.md %}